Analysis | Facebook is on the ropes, just as the right wanted. But there’s a catch.

 You will remember that Facebook was broadly criticized after the 2016 election for having allowed misinformation to spread on its platform, specifically from Russians aiming to influence American politics.
 That overlapped with new attention being paid to abusive interactions on social media.
 In response, it and other platforms began more actively policing what was shared and trying to figure out how to limit the spread of false information.

 But that often meant tamping down on prominent voices on the right, like Trump and his son.
-Facebook and Instagram became targets of conservatives because those conservatives were both affected by the changes and because they were eager to have an institutional opponent to push back against.
+Facebook and Instagram became targets of conservatives because those conservatives were affected by the changes and because they were eager to have an institutional opponent to push back against.
 Facebook found itself pulled in two directions, between trying to limit the extent to which toxicity spread on the platform and facing complaints from those affected by those limits.

 The Journal reported on an example last year in which the effort to prevent outcry from the targets of their restrictions on the right led to restrictions on the left.